HailyV/league-statistical-analysis/README.md

         <h3>Approach</h3>
         <p>
-            We will use a <strong>Decision Tree Classifier</strong> to predict the outcome of a match (win or loss) based on the number of objectives secured by a team.
+            We will use a <strong>Decision Tree Classifier</strong> to predict the outcome of a match (binary classification) based on the number of objectives secured by a team.
 The Decision Tree will split the data into branches based on feature thresholds, allowing us to understand how each objective contributes to the prediction.
 The model will be trained on the dataset and evaluated for its accuracy and interpretability.
         </p>
+        <h3>Data<h3>
+        <p>At the time of prediction we would have the post-game dataset, so anything in the post-game dataset is up for use.</p>

         <h3>Why This Prediction Problem?</h3>
         <p>
             Objectives like Barons, Dragons, Heralds, and Elders, and Towers are often indicators of game strategy and control.
 Predicting a team’s win based on these objectives could provide valuable insights for players, analysts, and coaches.
 By understanding the relationship between these objectives and victory, teams can refine their gameplay strategies to optimize their chances of winning.